collibra/import-api-examples/README.md

 # Collibra Import API tutorial and examples

 The Collibra Import API enhances your experience with data by giving you the tools to integrate your systems with the Collibra Platform.
-This project is meant both to teach you the basics of building an import-based integration application and get you started with your project.
+This project is meant both to show you the basics of building an import-based integration application and to get you started with your project.
 ___
 1. `$ git clone https://github.com/collibra/import-api-examples.git`
 2. Fill in required properties (collibra.url, collibra.username, collibra.password) in [config.properties](import-api-java-client/src/main/resources/config.properties) in **import-api-java-client\src\main\resources**